 The West Virginia Youth Symphony originated in 1949 when the Charleston Woman's Club organized the Kanawha Valley Youth Orchestra.
 It has operated continuously since then, becoming incorporated in 1968 as the Charleston Symphony Youth Orchestra and changing its name in 1991 to the West Virginia Youth Symphony.
 While the name has changed, the goal has remained the same - to provide opportunities for young people to perform in an orchestra setting.

 In the twin interests of furthering the musical education of the students, and taking West Virginia to other countries, the West Virginia Youth Symphony has organized three European Performance Tours.
 In 2000, 40 WVYS musicians traveled to Prague, Vienna, Brno and Budapest, performing in several locations and learning first-hand about the music they play.
 In 2006, more WVYS musicians traveled to Italy and Austria, visiting Florence, Venice and Salzburg, and performing in venues including a monastery and the Reichenhall town hall.
 At one location, the WVYS members met and dined with a group of Italian high school musicians, who then opened the concert for the West Virginia Youth Symphony.
 In 2012 a ten-day, three-performance European Tour to Hungary, Slovakia and Austria featured a visit to Charleston's sister city, Banska Bystrica in the heart of Slovakia, and a joint performance with the Conservatory of Music there.
-Many of the students had the opportunity to stay in thehomes of Slovakian families.
-With 48 students and 30 adults this was our largest tour to date.
+Many of the students had the opportunity to stay in the homes of Slovakian families.
+The WVYS traveled again in 2017 to Eastern European for another successful three-concert tour.

 One of our requirements is that all students take music classes in their schools when available.
 Not only are WVYS members some of the best student musicians in the region, they are also among the highest-ranking students in the area, many taking AP and Honors classes as they prepare for college.
 The West Virginia Youth Symphony represents the best and brightest of West Virginia and has recently been designated by the WV Legislature as the Official Youth Symphony of West Virginia.